-The selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 6,000,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.

-The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us and the selling stockholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 6,000,000 shares of common stock.
+The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of common stock.

-To tal
+Total

 Per Share No Exercise Full Exercise

 Public offering price \$ \$ \$

 Underwriting discounts and commissions

-Us \$ \$ \$

-The selling stockholders \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

-Proceeds to the selling stockholders \$ \$ \$

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$7.9 million.
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with FINRA up to \$50,000.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority, Inc. up to \$.

-The underwriters have informed us and the selling stockholders that they do not intend sales to discretionary accounts to exceed 5% of the total number of shares of common stock offered by them.
+The underwriters have informed us that they do not intend sales to discretionary accounts to exceed 5% of the total number of shares of common stock offered by them.

-We have applied to list our common stock on Nasdaq under the symbol "LFST."
+We intend to apply to list our common stock on under the symbol "

-We, all of our directors and officers, the selling stockholders, and the holders of substantially all of the shares of our outstanding common stock and securities convertible into our common stock have agreed that, without the prior written consent of Morgan Stanley & Co.
-LLC and Goldman Sachs & Co.
-LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 180 days after the date of this prospectus (the "Restricted Period"):
+We and all directors, officers and the holders of shares of our outstanding stock and stock options have agreed that, without the prior written consent of on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 180 days after the date of this prospectus, subject to certain exceptions, dispose of or hedge any common stock or securities convertible into or exchangeable for shares of common stock.